populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

 ## Recommended reading

-  - Chapter 4 in ”An introduction to Population Genetics” and chapter 5 page 99-103
+  - ”An introduction to Population Genetics” page 99-103

 ## Clarifying chimpanzee population structure and admixture using exome data